Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Lake Ashinoko, Hakone Region

-Our brief 24-hour journey to the Hakone region was a bit of a disappointment — though we had had sunny skies every day in Japan so far, that day we were threatened with stormy skies.
+My brief 24-hour journey to the Hakone region was a bit of a disappointment — though I had had sunny skies every day in Japan so far, that day I was threatened with stormy skies.
 Mount Fuji was completely enshrouded in clouds, and the outdoorsy tours weren’t as appealing in bad weather.

 That said, being there at sunset was a perfect opportunity to catch Tokyo’s famous taxis against a periwinkle sky.